Heart Failure Research Institute

 Once awarded, grant recipients commit to several activities to supplement their work:

-• Attend an annual in-person event to present research at the conclusion of the project
+• Attend an annual in-person event to present an update on your project.

-• Participate in quarterly “work in progress” Zoom calls with Heart Failure Research Institute mentors
+• Participate in regularly scheduled “work in progress” Zoom calls with Heart Failure Research Institute mentors.

 Your research can help pave the way for groundbreaking research and the future of cardiovascular care—we look forward to reading your proposals!